tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 <compare>
 <nick>

-[laughs] A legacy format where all the queer-ass furries and uh, communists are.
+<u>[laughs]</u> A legacy format where all the queer-ass furries and uh, communists are.
 Uh, and aegosexual actually means sexuality without the sex.
 A-*ego*-sexuality.
 Um, so I like to participate in sex, as a living sort of subject.
 I examine myself as a fantasy person.
 So that's-- that's the context that I like having sex, and that's why I like, don't like doing it that often, because the actual sensation of having it is less than the imagined sensation of what it appears or how it appears to be.
 Um...

 </nick>
 </compare>